-Core Principle 4 - Taking informed and transparent decisions which are subject to effective scrutiny and managing risk 4.1 Being rigorous and transparent about how 4.2 Having good quality information, advice a wants/needs 4.3 Ensuring that an effective risk management nt decisions which are subject to effective scrut w decisions are taken and listening and acting on th and support to ensure that services are delivered ef ent system is in place it of the citizens and communities in their areas ne outcomes of constructive scrutiny In order to achieve our aims we have/will: Source documents/Processes Further work ongoing 4.1.1.
+Our aims in taking informed and transparent decisions which are subject to effective scrutiny and managing risk are to:

+- 4.1 Being rigorous and transparent about how decisions are taken and listening and acting on the outcomes of constructive scrutiny - 4.2 Having good quality information, advice and support to ensure that services are delivered effectively and are what the community wants/needs - 4.3 Ensuring that an effective risk management system is in place - 4.4 Using their legal powers to the full benefit of the citizens and communities in their areas

+In order to achieve our aims we have/will: Source documents/Processes Further work ongoing 4.1.1.
 Develop and maintain an effective scrutiny function which encourages constructive challenge and enhances the organisation's performance overall and of any organisation for which it is responsible Scrutiny is supported by robust evidence and data analysis Agenda and Minutes Scrutiny Panel Work programme Successful outcome of reviews Ownership of work programme Training for scrutiny chairman Scrutiny of partners and joint projects Scrutiny Panel work programme includes review of partnership arrangements, with presentations from partners at Scrutiny Taking issues and developments to the Trading Board as appropriate Joint Scrutiny Chairman's meeting 4.1.2 Develop and maintain open and effective mechanisms for documenting evidence for decisions and recording the criteria, rationale and considerations on which decisions are based The Constitution and its committees, panels and Trading Board Decision making protocols Record of decisions and supporting materials Report template Decision list published (members) Recordings of meetings on the website Website

 In order to achieve our aims we have/will: Source documents/Processes Further work ongoing 4.1.3 Put in place arrangements to safeguard members and employees against conflicts of interest and put in place appropriate processes to ensure that they continue to operate in practice Member and Officer Codes of Conduct Member and Officer Registers of Interests Declaration of Interests at meetings Code of Conduct guidance and training provided to Members and Officers Planning procedures Code of Practice Governance Committee have responsibility for these issues Monitoring Officer reports on these issues Politically restricted posts Ethical Governance Policies, and annual review 4.1.4 Develop and maintain an effective Audit Committee (or equivalent) which is independent or make other appropriate arrangements for the discharge of the functions of such a committee Audit issues within remit of Governance Committee Member Development Programme Agenda and Minutes The Constitution Continue to review Member training programme with specific reference to audit and governance 4.1.5 Put in place effective transparent and accessible arrangements for dealing with complaints Complaints procedure "Help us get it right" on website with full details Annual letter from Local Government Ombudsman Customer insight work 4.2.1 Ensure that those making decisions whether for the authority or partnership are provided with information that is fit for the purpose - relevant, timely and gives clear explanations of technical issues and their implications Council's Website Report templates dealing with key aspects Report by Head of Service with necessary technical expertise included Training and professional development Equality Impact Assessments Clear and well understood decision making processes with published timelines.
-Datashare Projects carried out by the Council's Customer Demand and Research Team Customer insight work
+Projects carried out by the Council's Customer Demand and Research Team Customer insight work